 It’s not uncommon for people to have multiple bypasses – sometimes in the same surgery even.
-Whatever the case may be, the less bypass procedures that’s performed, the better the chance for life insurance coverage.
+Whatever the case may be, the least amount of bypass procedures that’s performed, the better the chance for life insurance coverage.

 What happens when applying for Life Insurance?